Your pup may be covered in hair but that does not protect him from the sun. Dogs like humans need sun protection, too.

 Approximately 14 percent of skin cancer on dogs is sarcoma, a deadly form of cancer.
 This type of cancer on dogs is likely to be a dark red or blue growth and are most commonly found on the “dog’s hind limbs, prepuce, and ventral abdomen, but may appear at any place on the body,” according to PetMD.
 If you notice any growths please call your vet immediately.

-To ensure our dog is safe from the sun’s rays, we need to be proactive with suncare and skin protection.
+To ensure our dog is safe from the sun’s harmful rays, we need to be proactive with dog suncare and skin protection.

 Below check out our favorite tip and finds, so your dog can have fun in the sun and live his life dogfully.

-It is best to use sunscreen that was made for a dog and not a human.
-Make sure that the sunscreen is zinc oxide free, a toxic chemical for pets that is found in most human sunscreens.
+You need to use a sunscreen that is made for a dog and not a human.
+Make sure that the sunscreen is free of zinc oxide, a toxic chemical for pets that is found in human sunscreens.
 If ingested, it can harm your dog’s red blood cells and could result in a blood transfusion.
 Yikes.

 Before you take your pup in the sun, apply skin protection to your dog’s ears, nose, belly and all areas where your pup has no or little fur.
 The hairless skin is the most unprotected part of your pup’s body.
 Apply 15 minutes before you go out in the sun and reapply every two hour and after they get wet.

 Similarly to humans, there is a wide assortment of dog sunscreens available to dogs — from sprays to balms and wipes.